jackson-family/he-gave-me-my-ears/content/2012-10-23-what-to-expect-on-activation-day.md

 > listen to EXTREMELY soft beeps at different pitches.
 This will help me set the
 > very softest level for your first set of programs.
 Then we&#x02bc;ll turn on
 > the sound, adjust it until it&#x02bc;s comfortable &hellip; all while you are
 > slowly adjusting to the new sound of your implant.
-It will takes us another
+It will take us another
 > 45-60 minutes to review ALL of the equipment that you&#x02bc;ll be using, as
 > well as appropriate auditory rehab exercises to do at home.